 Operational Rules

-2.4.1 HS1 Codes
+2.4.1 HS1 Operational Codes

-The HS1 Network Code, HS1 Emergency Access Code, HS1 Performance Data Accuracy Code and the HS1 Systems Code, (together the "HS1 Codes") (web link: https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs/) describe the operational arrangements applicable to encourage the safe and efficient operation of HS1.
-Incorporated as part of the Framework Track Access Agreements or Track Access Agreements (as applicable), the HS1 Codes aim to govern the operational behaviour of the Infrastructure Manager and Applicants in relation to each other.
+The HS1 Operational Codes (web link: https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs/) describe the operational arrangements applicable to encourage the safe and efficient operation of HS1.
+Incorporated as part of the Framework Track Access Agreements or Track Access Agreements (as applicable), the HS1 Operational Codes together aim to govern the operational behaviour of the Infrastructure Manager and Applicants in relation to each other.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

 2.4.2 HS1 Network Code